miksut/physically_based_rendering/README.md

 # Computer Graphics: Physically-Based Rendering

 This repository hosts an implementation of a physically-based rendering (PBR) algorithm for rendering an object in a dark room.
-The project is linked to a lecture offered by the [Visualization and MultiMedia Lab](https://www.ifi.uzh.ch/en/vmml/teaching.html) in the Department of Informatics at the University of Zurich, Switzerland.
+The project has been completed as part of a lecture offered by the [Visualization and MultiMedia Lab](https://www.ifi.uzh.ch/en/vmml/teaching.html) in the Department of Informatics at the University of Zurich, Switzerland.

 ---
 ## Project Description